What We Mean When We Say We Work at Your Pace

 One of the things we pride ourselves on is giving our clients ample room to breathe during the home buying process.
 We strongly encourage buyers — especially first-time buyers — to take their time, see as many homes across multiple price ranges, archtectural styles, locations, and so on, before really settling in on what they want.
 It’s important to us that our buyers and their homes are suitably matched.

-However, once you’ve made the decision to put in an offer on a property, a series of events begin to kick in that occur on their own timeline.
-Time is absolutely of the essence for these events, and it’s imperative that you be prepared for them lest the deal fall apart.
+However, once you’ve made the decision to put in an offer on a property, a series of events kick in that occur on their own timeline.
+It’s imperative that you be prepared for them lest the deal fall apart.
 Here’s what to expect.

 Making the Offer